swshon/arabic-dialect-identification/README.md

 # Performance evaluation
 Primary performance measure is accuracy (%) and alternative measure will be average EER for each dialects.
-You can check the performance on the dev set as below (need result_dev file)
+You can check the performance on the dev set as below (need result_dev.csv file)

     python scripts/measure_performance_dev.py
 and the result shows